Uni-Phy/thoughtchain/README.md

 # ThoughtChain

 ThoughtChain is a sophisticated Go library for executing sequences of tasks using specialized agents powered by LLM-based thought generation.
-It provides a flexible and extensible system for handling various types of operations including filesystem tasks, API interactions, and text processing.
+It provides a flexible and extensible system for handling various types of operations including filesystem tasks, API interactions, text processing, and code review.

 ## Prerequisites